Table of Contents[Hide][Show]

 To prevent juice jacking…

-- Use a USB data blocker.
+- Use USB data blockers.

 - Bring your own chargers and plug them directly into an electrical outlet or portable battery pack.